Branzburg v. Hayes

 Branzburg v.
-Hayes, 408 U.S. 665 (1972), was a landmark decision of the US Supreme Court invalidating the use of the First Amendment as a defense for reporters summoned to testify before a grand jury.
+Hayes, 408 U.S. 665 (1972), is a landmark decision of the US Supreme Court invalidating the use of the First Amendment as a defense for reporters summoned to testify before a grand jury.
 The case was argued February 23, 1972, and decided June 29 of the same year.
 The reporters lost their case by a vote of 5–4.
 This case is cited for the rule that in federal courts, a reporter may not generally avoid testifying in a criminal grand jury, and is one of a limited number of cases in which the U.S. Supreme Court has considered the use of reporters' privilege.

 Facts

 Paul Branzburg of The (Louisville) Courier-Journal, in the course of his reporting duties, witnessed people manufacturing and using hashish.
 He wrote two articles concerning drug use in Kentucky.
 The first featured unidentified hands holding hashish, while the second included marijuana users as sources.
 These sources requested not to be identified.
 Both of the articles were brought to attention of law-enforcement personnel.
 Branzburg was subpoenaed before a grand jury for both of the articles.
 He was ordered to name his sources.

 Earl Caldwell, a reporter for The New York Times, conducted extensive interviews with the leaders of The Black Panthers, and Paul Pappas, a Massachusetts television reporter, who also reported on The Black Panthers, spending several hours in their headquarters were similarly subpoenaed around the same time as was Paul Branzburg.

 All three reporters were called to testify before separate grand juries about illegal actions they might have witnessed.
 They refused, citing a privilege under the Press Clause, and were held in contempt.